flame-engine/flame/doc/structure.md

 # Structure

-Flame has a proposed structure for your project that includes the standard Flutter `assets` directory in addition to two children: audio and images.
+Flame has a proposed structure for your project that includes the standard Flutter `assets` directory in addition to two children: `audio` and `images`.

 If using the following example code: